Energy-efficient cooking appliances have become an inevitable part of our lives. However, it may be hard to choose the right appliance for oneself.

 Induction Cooktop vs Oven

-The difference between induction cooktops and oven is that induction cooktops use less energy than ovens.
+The difference between induction cooktops and ovens is that induction cooktops use less energy than ovens.
 On the other hand, an oven is less energy efficient than an oven.
 In addition, the time required for cooking is less in an induction cooktop as compared to an oven.

 The induction cooktop is an outcome of the advancement of technology that uses an induction method of creating heat.
 In addition, induction cooktops provide ease of instalment.